 2.2.
 Data cubes (ETL)

-- A data cube is a multidimensional model of your data that is based on measures and hierarchies.
+- A data cube is a multidimensional model of your data that consists of measures and hierarchies.

 - Works primarily with non-OLAP sources such as relational databases.

 - Lets you view your data as a cube without having to use an OLAP system like Analysis Services.

 - You can set up an ETL process by adding transform nodes and connecting them together when editing a data cube.

 - There are a wide range of transforms available for performing tasks such as data cleansing and joining tables from different databases.

 - The MDX Select transform lets you use an OLAP data source as input for selecting a tabular set of data to join with other data.